Budget Direct has insured motorists in The Garden State since 2000.

 The assessments generally take about 15 minutes and we can even help find a repairer for you.

-For your convenience, after your car’s damage has been assessed, and if we authorise the repairs, we may appoint a repairer and manage the whole repair process on your behalf.
+After assessing your vehicle’s damage and authorising the repairs, we can appoint a repairer and manage the whole repair process on your behalf.

 Alternatively, you may be able to nominate your preferred repairer.